Minister (Christianity): Bishops, priests, and deacons

-In several countries, the clergy were one of the estates of the realm, with separate representation in parliament.
+In several countries, the clergy was one of the estates of the realm, with separate representation in parliament.
 After compulsory celibacy was abolished during the Reformation in northern Europe, the formation of a partly hereditary priestly class became possible, whereby wealth and clerical positions were frequently inheritable.
-Higher positioned clergy formed this clerical educated upper class.
+Higher-positioned clergy formed this clerically educated upper class.

 High Church Anglicanism and High Church Lutheranism tend to emphasise the role of the clergy in dispensing the Christian sacraments.
-The countries that were once a part of the Swedish Empire, i.e. Finland and the Baltics have more markedly preserved Catholic traditions and introduced far less Reformed traditions, hence the role of bishops, priests and deacons are notably more visible.
+The countries that were once a part of the Swedish Empire, i.e., Finland and the Baltics, have more markedly preserved Catholic traditions and introduced far fewer Reformed traditions, the roles of bishops, priests, and deacons are notably more visible.

-Bishops, priests and deacons have traditionally officiated over of acts worship, reverence, rituals and ceremonies.
+Bishops, priests and deacons have traditionally officiated over acts of worship, reverence, rituals, and ceremonies.
 Among these central traditions have been baptism, confirmation, penance, anointing of the sick, holy orders, marriage, the mass or the divine service, and coronations.
 These so-called "social rituals" have formed a part of human culture for tens of thousands of years.
 Anthropologists see social rituals as one of many cultural universals.

 Scene of baptism.
 Stained glass from the Sainte-Chapelle of Paris, last quarter of the 12th century.

 A bishop administering Confirmation.
 Rogier van der Weyden, The Seven Sacraments (detail), c.
 1445.

 Wedding of Maria Feodorovna and Alexander III of Russia.
 Painting by Mihály Zichy, 1867.

 Extreme Unction.
 Rogier van der Weyden, The Seven Sacraments (detail), c.
 1445.